 The Insurance Corporation has an agreement with the Federal Financing Bank, a federal instrumentality subject to the supervision and direction of the U.S. Treasury, pursuant to which the Federal Financing Bank would advance funds to the Insurance Corporation.
 Under its existing statutory authority, the Insurance Corporation may use these funds to provide assistance to the System banks in exigent market circumstances that threaten the banks' ability to pay maturing debt obligations.
-The agreement provides for advances of up to \$10 billion and terminates on September 30, 2020 unless otherwise renewed.
+The agreement provides for advances of up to \$10 billion and terminates on September 30, 2021 unless otherwise renewed.
 The decision whether to seek funds from the Federal Financing Bank is at the discretion of the Insurance Corporation, and each funding obligation of the Federal Financing Bank is subject to various terms and conditions and, as a result, there can be no assurance that funding would be available if needed by the System.

 As described in our 2019 Annual Report, included in our bonds and notes at December 31, 2019 was \$250.0 million of Series A funding pursuant to a bond guarantee program offered by the Rural Utilities Service (RUS) agency of the United States Department of Agriculture.
 In May 2020, we closed on an additional \$250.0 million of Series D funding.
 Both the Series A and Series D funding is provided by the Federal Financing Bank and guaranteed by RUS.
 As part of the bond guarantee agreement with RUS, we are required to pledge collateral in an amount equal to at least 110% of the principal balance of all bonds outstanding.
 While the Series A facility has been fully drawn, the Series D facility allows us to access funding for certain rural infrastructure loans through September 2024.
-As of June 30, 2020 we had \$250.0 million outstanding on the Series A funding.
-We did not have any amounts outstanding under the Series D funding at June 30, 2020; however, we borrowed \$25.0 million under this facility during August 2020.
+As of September 30, 2020 we had \$250.0 million and \$100.0 million outstanding on the Series A funding and Series D funding, respectively.